 Christmas Frozen Yogurt Bark – A fun and healthy Christmas themed snack that the kids will love making and eating.

 Finn is totally in the Christmas mode now, he is hyper!
-If he isn’t singing his pre school Christmas concert songs he is going on about what he wants for Christmas, how many sleeps there are, what we will be having to eat, where we will go on Christmas eve etc. Last year I tried to make a healthy Christmas themed snack for him each day, I’m going to attempt it again this year to further heighten his excitment!
+If he isn’t singing his preschool Christmas concert songs he is going on about what he wants for Christmas, how many sleeps there are, what we will be having to eat, where we will go on Christmas eve etc. Last year I tried to make a healthy Christmas themed snack for him each day, I’m going to attempt it again this year to further heighten his excitement!

-I’ve used natural greek yogurt to make this, I haven’t added any sweetener as I’m lucky that my boys don’t need it.
-If you want to add more sweetness just mix in some honey or maple syrup to the yogurt before spreading.
-You could also blend half a banana and stir it into the yogurt.
+I’ve used natural greek yoghurt to make this, I haven’t added any sweetener as I’m lucky that my boys don’t need it.
+If you want to add more sweetness just mix in some honey or maple syrup to the yoghurt before spreading.
+You could also blend half a banana and stir it into the yoghurt.

-If you have never tried frozen yogurt bark then you definitely should.
+If you have never tried frozen yoghurt bark then you definitely should.
 It is a tasty and healthy snack but be warned – it can get messy!

 Christmas Frozen Yogurt Bark

 - 500 g (2 cups) Natural Greek Yogurt **